sixeyed/presentations/linuxing-in-london/202005-kubernetes-101/README.md

-# Docker 101 & Workshop
+# Kubernetes 101 & Workshop

 These demo docs at https://is.gd/sinivi.